alexm1751/SecureWebApp/README.md

 - Dominic Bryan

 ## Instalation:
-1. Clone or Download the repo into your Mamp > htdocs Folder: git clone <repo URL>.
+1. Clone or Download the repo into your Mamp > htdocs Folder: git clone repo https://github.com/alexm1751/SecureWebApp.git.
 2. Do a git pull once here to make sure you have the latest version of the Master repo.

 ## Pull Request/Making a Change